 We had a carseat and stroller; some hand-me-downs and old blankets; my favorite velcro swaddler + paci.
 But not much extra.

-And in looking back at pictures while putting together her baby book, I remembered that while all the extra stuff is fun – decorating a nursery, buying tiny clothes, registering for tiny gifts – it’s just that.
+And in looking back at pictures, I remembered that while all the extra stuff is fun – decorating a nursery, buying tiny clothes, registering for tiny gifts – it’s just that.

 And if you don’t have very much, or can’t do all that, that’s okay.